 • Maintenance Crews

-Symptoms of mesothelioma include the following:
+Symptoms of mesothelioma and lung cancer include the following:

 • Pain in the chest and rib area

 • Persistent cough

 • Inexplicable lumps of tissue on the chest and abdomen

 • Weight loss